cogentcore/core/shell/README.md

 # TODO:

-* probably need to have wrapper StdIO for every exec so we can flexibly redirect for fg, bg commands.
 * likewise, need to run everything effectively as a bg job with our own explicit Wait, which we can then communicate with to move from fg to bg.